Wikia/discreETLy/Readme.md

 - providing a custom jinja template named `extra.html` in `dashboard/blueprints/extra/templates`.
 An example of such template is available [here](examples/extra.html),
 - providing custom logic for data processing in `dashboard/blueprints/extra/extra.py` method `extra_etl` to process and enrich the data.

+#### Table descriptions

+The table descriptions tab displays table and column descriptions (comments).
+This can be useful for stakeholders to better understand your data structure and search for particular information.
+The default implementation takes them from AWS glue which stores comments added during table creation.
+Since not all tables have to have comments provided, this tab is fully optional.

+It's possible to set a custom data provider which reads the table descriptions from a different source than AWS glue.
+This is controlled by the TABLE_DESCRIPTION_SERVICE setting.

 ## Running locally

 See: https://hub.docker.com/r/fandom/discreetly/